bjlkeng/bjlkeng.github.io/posts/a-variational-autoencoder-on-the-svnh-dataset/index.rst

 Some have similarities (in terms of colour or number), while others seem way off.
 It's kind of hard to tell if we're doing the right thing because we've transformed into PCA space, so it's much harder to interpret what's going on.
+**BK** *: After training with the entire dataset, the analogies look a lot better!
+They are actually very close to the given image in terms of colour and sometimes number.
+Check out the notebook for the updated images.*

 Additionally, I suspect the way I've encoded the output variance allows a "generous" deviation from the actual source image, perhaps resulting in the